A better, more affordable ICBC

 If you would like a step-by-step guide on how to use the HCPIR application, you can reference our guide on Using HCPIR for Occupational Therapy Providers.

 Invoicing and reporting

-reports directly to ICBC.
+submit invoices and reports directly to ICBC.
 In order to use the HCPIR, a vendor number is required.
 The line items in the application are described in the occupational therapy HCPIR line item guide.

 Minor Injury Regulation made under the

 Insurance (Vehicle) Act, a health care practitioner must educate the patient with respect to the following: